harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 **Possible mentors:** Thomas Wood

-**Expected size of the project:** 250 hours
+**Expected size of the project:** 90 hours

 **Difficulty:** medium

+### PDF data extraction

-### Address and fix issues related to processing PDFs within Harmony, as identified in the Kaggle competition.
+Address and fix issues related to processing PDFs within Harmony, as identified in the Kaggle competition.
 Improve PDF handling for more seamless integration

 * Fix processing of PDFs (see our [Kaggle competition](/harmony-on-kaggle/), also [issue](https://github.com/harmonydata/harmony/issues/11))